HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

-Facebook also isn't as resource intensive as I thought it would be.
-Facebook embeds of posts seems to be less popular than Twitter embeds so these will likely be Facebook retargeting trackers—which should be working silently in the background and not impacting the main thread at all, so it's apparent there is still more work for Facebook to do here.
+Facebook also isn't as resource-intensive as I thought it would be.
+Facebook embeds of posts seem to be less popular than Twitter embeds, so these will likely be Facebook retargeting trackers.
+These trackers should be working silently in the background and not impacting the main thread at all, so it's apparent there is still more work for Facebook to do here.
 I've even had good success in <a hreflang="en" href="https://www.tunetheweb.com/blog/adding-controls-to-google-tag-manager/#pixels">not using the Facebook JavaScript API and using pixel tracking through Google Tag Manager</a> without losing any functionality, and would encourage others to consider this option.

 ##### Google Maps